mne-tools/mne-lsl/README.md

 **MNE-LSL** is based on **BSL** and **NeuroDecode**.
-The original version developed by [**Kyuhwa Lee**](https://github.com/dbdq) was recognised at [Microsoft Brain Signal Decoding competition](https://github.com/dbdq/microsoft_decoding) with the First Prize Award (2016) after achieving high decoding accuracy.
+The original version developed by [**Kyuhwa Lee**](https://github.com/dbdq) was recognised at [Microsoft Brain Signal Decoding competition](https://github.com/dbdq/microsoft_decoding) with the First Prize Award (2016).
 **MNE-LSL** is based on the refactor version, **BSL** by [**Mathieu Scheltienne**](https://github.com/mscheltienne) and [**Arnaud Desvachez**](https://github.com/dnastars) for the